White Bread

 Step Four

-Carefully add the water and then the dry ingredients to the Baking Pan (the instructions say make a depression in the flour and add the yeast to the middle of the depression so the yeast doesn’t make contact with the liquid at the bottom of the pan).
-I dumped everything in, that’s how I roll.
+Carefully add the water, then the dry ingredients, to the Baking Pan (the instructions say to make a depression in the flour and add the yeast to the middle of the depression so the yeast doesn’t come into contact with the liquid at the bottom of the pan).
+I dumped everything in; that’s how I roll.

 Add The Ingredients